natir/yacrd/Readme.md

 ## Input

-Any set of long reads (PacBio, Nanopore, anything that can be given to [https://github.com/lh3/minimap2](minimap2)). yacrd takes the resulting PAF (Pairwise Alignement Format) or MHAP-like file from minimap2 or any other long reads overlapper as input.
+Any set of long reads (PacBio, Nanopore, anything that can be given to [https://github.com/lh3/minimap2](minimap2)). yacrd takes the resulting PAF (Pairwise Alignement Format) from minimap2 or MHAP file from some other long reads overlapper as input.

 ## Requirements